sominupadhyaya/random-project/README.md

 # A project made in 15 minutes

-- This project is a bit simple though due to the time limit!
+- This project is a bit simple(and stupid) though due to the time limit!
 - Check it out to know more